Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 When you are happy with how the maintenance page looks, make sure you click ‘Save.’

-Now that you have created a custom coming soon or maintenance mode page, let’s go ahead and enable it.
+Now that you have created a custom coming soon or maintenance mode page, let’s go ahead and enable it on your eCommerce site.

 Here, we want to put the store into maintenance mode but not the entire site.
 To do this, click on the ‘Page Settings’ tab inside the SeedProd editor.